-Level 2 Rec is a three-day/24-hour course that provides backcountry travelers an opportunity to advance their decision making skills in more complicated situations including: leading travel in small groups, traveling in more complicated terrain, and developing travel plans with limited resources.
+The American Institute of Avalanche Safety and Education (AIARE) Level 2 is a 3-day/24-hour course that provides backcountry travelers the opportunity to advance their decision-making skills in more complicated situations such as: leading travel in small groups, traveling in more challenging terrain, and developing travel plans with limited resources.

 Students can expect to learn about the following topics:

-- Differentiate where specific avalanche hazards exist within the landscape and identify avalanche terrain where consequences may be more sever.
+- Differentiate where specific avalanche hazards exist within the landscape and identify avalanche terrain where consequences may be more severe.

-- Use and interpret weather, snow and avalanche observations to locate appropriate terrain prior to entering and while in the field.
+- Use and interpret weather, snow, and avalanche observations to locate appropriate terrain prior to entering and while in the field.

-- Demonstrate leadership skills within a small team that include facilitating small group discussion, promoting appropriate terrain selection, and utilizing simple risk management strategies.
+- Demonstrate leadership skills within a small team that includes facilitating small group discussion, promoting appropriate terrain selection, and utilizing simple risk management strategies.

-- Implement a basic forecasting framework that can be used in conjunction with and in the absences of local supporting avalanche information.
+- Implement a basic forecasting framework that can be used in conjunction with or in the absence of local supporting avalanche information.

 ¹Required Reading: The Avalanche Handbook, by McClung and Schar

 ²Suggested Reading: Staying Alive in Avalanche Terrain, by Tremper